 His motion pictures included "This Could Be the Night," "A Face in the Crowd," "Wild Is the Wind," "The Long Hot Summer," "The Naked Maja" (playing Goya), "The Story on Page One," "Period of Adjustment," "Rio Conchos" and "The Pleasure Seekers."

+The actor was known for his temper.
+His confrontational quality, perhaps held over from his days growing up in New York City slums, cost him work and landed him in gossip columns (and once, in jail, for slugging a photographer).
 "I went out to Hollywood in the mid-1950s," he said in a 1996 interview, CNN reported.
 "I would say I went there a little too early.
 It was an incredible amount of attention, and I wasn't quite mature enough psychologically and emotionally for it."

 His TV work included the series "Valentine's Day," "Matt Helm," "The Name of the Game" (1968-71).
 That latter series was spawned by a TV movie called "Fame Is the Name of the Game," which many consider to be the first made-for-TV-movie.
 (Mr. Franciosa also starred.)